Juliolloret/MACS/README.md

 6. **Knowledge Integration:** Combines all sources into an integrated knowledge brief.
 7. **Hypothesis Generation:** Proposes new hypotheses based on the brief.
 8. **Experiment Design:** Designs experiments for each hypothesis.
+9. **Observer Review:** The ObserverAgent checks all previous outputs and logs any errors.
-9. **Output:** All results are saved in structured subfolders in the project output directory.
+10. **Output:** All results are saved in structured subfolders in the project output directory.

 ---